Active Substance: edoxaban tosylate

 What measures are being taken to ensure the safe and effective use of Lixiana?

-In addition, the company that markets Lixiana will provide educational materials for doctors prescribing the medicine and an alert card for patients, explaining the risks of bleeding with the medicine and how to manage them.
+The company that markets Lixiana will provide educational materials for doctors prescribing the medicine and an alert card for patients, explaining the risks of bleeding with the medicine and how to manage them.
 It will also carry out a study of the effects of the medicine in patients with atrial fibrillation and good kidney function.

 Other information about Lixiana